trilioData/triliovault-cfg-scripts/juju-charms/charm-trilio-data-mover/README.md

 TrilioVault appliance should be up and running before deploying this charm.

-The configurations options need to be updated based on the S3 specific requirements and the parameters that are not needed can be omitted.
+The configuration options need to be updated based on the S3 specific requirements and the parameters that are not needed can be omitted.

 # Contact Information